Rob-Pait/dreamcloud-docs/firstapp/source/getting_started.rst

 Flavors and images
 ~~~~~~~~~~~~~~~~~~

-To run your application, you must launch an instance.
-This instance serves as
-a virtual machine.

-To launch an instance, you choose a flavor and an image.
-The flavor represents
+To launch an instance, which is just a virtual machine, you choose
+a flavor and an image.
+The flavor represents the size of the instance,
-the size of the instance, including the number of CPUs and amount of RAM and
+including the number of CPUs and amount of RAM and disk space.
+An
-disk space.
-An image is a prepared OS installation from which you clone your
+image is a prepared OS installation from which you clone your
 instance.
-When you boot instances in a public cloud, larger flavors can be
+When you boot instances in a public cloud, larger flavors
-more expensive than smaller ones in terms of resources and monetary cost.
+can be more expensive than smaller ones in terms of monetary cost.

 To list the images that are available in your cloud, run some API calls: